Political and regulatory risks and opportunities

 Further risks include operational failures due to fire or force majeure, for example natural disasters such as floods or earthquakes, which could lead to a substantial interruption or restriction of business activities.
 Insofar as it is possible and economically viable, the Group limits its damage risks with insurance coverage, the nature and extent of which is constantly adapted to current requirements.
 Likewise, we are exposed to risks of production outages and the related supply bottlenecks that can be triggered by technical problems in production facilities with very high-capacity utilization.
 Furthermore, there are risks of supply bottlenecks due to a lack or disappearance of capacity.
 We are working to continuously mitigate the risks by making regular investments, setting up alternative sourcing options, and maintaining inventory levels.

-Although the occurrence of these risks is considered unlikely, an individual event could have a critical negative effect on the net assets, financial position, and results of operations, and they are therefore classified as a medium risk.
+Although the occurrence of these risks is considered highly improbable, an individual event could have a critical negative effect on the net assets, financial position, and results of operations.

 Risks of dependency on suppliers